Scandinavia: Etymology

 Scandinavia originally referred vaguely to Scania, a formerly Danish region that became Swedish in the 17th century.

 The original areas inhabited (during the Bronze Age) by the peoples now known as Scandinavians included what is now Northern Germany (particularly Schleswig-Holstein), all of Denmark, southern Sweden, the southern coast of Norway and Åland in Finland while namesake Scania found itself in the centre.

-The words Scandinavia and Scania (Skåne, the southernmost province of Sweden) are both thought to go back to the Proto-Germanic compound Skaðin-awjō (the ð represented in Latin by t or d), which appears later in Old English as Scedenig and in Old Norse as Skáney.
+The words Scandinavia and Scania (Skåne, the southernmost province of Sweden) are both thought to go back to the Proto-Germanic compound Skaðin-awjō, which appears later in Old English as Scedenig and in Old Norse as Skáney.
 The earliest identified source for the name Scandinavia is Pliny the Elder's Natural History, dated to the 1st century AD.

 Various references to the region can also be found in Pytheas, Pomponius Mela, Tacitus, Ptolemy, Procopius and Jordanes, usually in the form of Scandza.
 It is believed that the name used by Pliny may be of West Germanic origin, originally denoting Scania.
 According to some scholars, the Germanic stem can be reconstructed as *skaðan-, meaning "danger" or "damage".
 The second segment of the name has been reconstructed as *awjō, meaning "land on the water" or "island".
 The name Scandinavia would then mean "dangerous island", which is considered to refer to the treacherous sandbanks surrounding Scania.
 Skanör in Scania, with its long Falsterbo reef, has the same stem (skan) combined with -ör, which means "sandbanks".

 Alternatively, Sca(n)dinavia and Skáney, along with the Old Norse goddess name Skaði, may be related to Proto-Germanic *skaðwa- (meaning "shadow").
 John McKinnell comments that this etymology suggests that the goddess Skaði may have once been a personification of the geographical region of Scandinavia or associated with the underworld.

 Another possibility is that all or part of the segments of the name came from the pre-Germanic Mesolithic people inhabiting the region.
 In modernity, Scandinavia is a peninsula, but between approximately 10,300 and 9,500 years ago the southern part of Scandinavia was an island separated from the northern peninsula, with water exiting the Baltic Sea through the area where Stockholm is now located.